 In Italy, there are standard tables you can use to calculate how much land is needed to open an agritourism, depending on the type of crop, the animals you want to raise, and the type of business.
 According to those tables, you can also calculate an estimate of the working hours needed for a particular surface of the soil to be managed.

-Remember not to get excited about having a huge expanse of land.
-Think that you’ll have to cultivate it or, at least, make it beautiful and productive.
-A self-respecting Sicilian or Tuscan agritourism not only brings daily fresh products on the table but also manages to keep the surroundings of the building in perfect order, possibly with a garden full of flowers.
+Be careful not to get over-excited about having a huge expanse of land.
+Remember that you will have to cultivate it or, at least, make it beautiful and productive.
+A respected Sicilian or Tuscan agritourism not only brings daily fresh products to the table, but also manages to keep the surroundings of the building in perfect order and well-maintained.

 What are the requirements to start an agritourism in Italy?

 In addition to what we have just listed, there are more requirements for opening an agritourism.
 Let’s have a look at the list below: